It's kind of a stupid word but whatever.

 BUT.
 There are a few problems with this biohacking advice.

-First of all, everybody knows these big, sweeping categories where we should improve.
+First of all, everybody knows these big, sweeping categories.
 The secret to getting people to follow them isn’t to remind them over and over, it’s to give a specific piece of advice for them to follow.

 They’re the ones who eat well, sleep well, and workout like a fiend but want to take their health, performance, and productivity at work to the next level.
 They want to become the Jedi’s of the human race, best equipped to pummel through any physical or mental obstacles.
 So, they’re looking for methods akin to force choking (or other hopefully less violent force powers).

-The problem with force chokes (so far at least) is we haven’t figured out a way for humans to do that, no matter how many cold showers they take.
-And looking for methods that will allow you to strangulate another human without touching them often requires dipping into strategies that have very little if any scientific validity or evidence.
+The problem with force chokes (so far at least) is we haven’t figured out a way for humans to do that, no matter how many cold showers you take.
+And looking for methods that will allow you to strangulate another human without touching them often requires dipping into strategies with very little scientific validity or evidence.